 We mow grass in non-residential areas along the roadside, verges and in drainage reserves.
 This is done for the safety of motorists, cyclists and pedestrians.

 Council does not mow residential footpaths.
-Property owners and occupiers are responsible for mowing the grassed footpaths and nature strips in front of private, commercial or industrial property.
-Council relies on the goodwill of residents to maintain their footpaths, as this means ratepayer funds can be better directed to other community services.
+Property owners and occupiers are responsible for mowing the grassed footpaths and nature strips in front and beside of private, commercial or industrial property.
+Council relies on the goodwill of residents to maintain their footpaths, as this means ratepayer funds can be better directed to other services.

 Roadside mowing is undertaken twice a year, with separate crews designated to cover the following areas: